burritojustice/xyz_space_invader/README.md

 XYZ Space Invader can be invoked from the HERE CLI using `here xyz show SPACEID -v`.
 The URL maintains the current view state, making it easy to share your map.

-## Keyboard Shortcuts
+## Keyboard Shortcuts for map state

 - `b`: toggle building visibility
 - `r`: toggle road visibility
 - `w`: move polygons below water

-- l: adjust size of lines
+- `l`: adjust size of lines
-- p: adjust size of points
+- `p`: adjust size of points

-- m: switch the basemap
+- `m`: switch the basemap

-- o: add outlines to polygons
+- `o`: add outlines to polygons
-- c: use random colors
+- `c`: use random colors

 These shortcuts can also be accessed via the main info pane in the top left.
+Your selections will be saved in the URL query and can be shared.

 ## XYZ Tags